 Prairie Verbena: A small, sprawling plant with purple flowers.
 It is beginning to bloom in the fields now and will continue in the home garden with just a little water.
 Blooms thru Fall.
-Combine with your cactus plants to soften their look.

 Green Thread: A medium size plant with yellow flowers that bloom the whole growing season.
 It can be found growing wild in fields and grows well in the garden.